ungive/mediaremote-adapter/README.md

 being completely non-functional when being loaded directly from within an app, starting with macOS 15.4 (see the numerous issues linked below).

-The aim is to provide a tool (and perhaps soon a full library) that serves as a fully functional alternative to using MediaRemote directly.
+The aim of this project is to provide a tool (and perhaps soon a full library) that serves as a fully functional alternative to using MediaRemote directly and perhaps to inspire Apple to give us a public API to read now playing information and control media playback on the device (see the note at the top of this file).

 ## Contributing